Zohaibb-m/the-ultimate-GAN/README.md

 ## Implementations

 ### Simple GAN
-#### Explaination:
+#### Explanation:
-The medium article explaining Simple GAN is available with the same code explaination at <kbd>[Building a Simple GAN](https://medium.com/@zohaibmunir32/generative-adversarial-networks-part-1-an-introduction-and-implementation-of-the-simplest-form-6b8973df38fd)</kbd>
+The medium article explaining Simple GAN is available with the same code explanation at <kbd>[Building a Simple GAN](https://medium.com/@zohaibmunir32/generative-adversarial-networks-part-1-an-introduction-and-implementation-of-the-simplest-form-6b8973df38fd)</kbd>

 #### Training
 Trained on Apple M2 16gb (Average 89it/s) with the following configurations:</br>